nixworks/public/news/2011/05/8/index.md

 ##### U.S. President
 ### [The President of the United States Barack Obama claims that "there had to be some sort of support network for bin Laden inside of Pakistan" on 60 Minutes. ](/news/2011/05/8/the-president-of-the-united-states-barack-obama-claims-that-there-had-to-be-some-sort-of-support-network-for-bin-laden-inside-of-pakistan.md)
-_Context: Barack Obama, Osama bin Laden, Pakistan, U.S. President, 60 Minutes_
+_Context: Osama bin Laden, Pakistan, 60 Minutes, U.S. President, Barack Obama_

 ## [Previous Day...](/news/2011/05/7/index.md)